emreyldz01/emreyldz01/README.md

 * 🌍  I'm based in Turkey
 * ✉️  You can contact me at [emreyldz188@gmail.com](mailto:emreyldz188@gmail.com)
-* 🧠  I'm learning I'm learning Java and Spring Framework
+* 🧠  I'm learning Java and Spring Framework

 ### Skills